Anarchist from Colony: Background

+The Kanto Massacre that took the lives of over 6000 Koreans began from rumors the Hongō Komagome police heard about Koreans poisoning wells and starting fires.

+Korean anarchism is largely understood as a reaction to the Japanese imperialism and anarchist ideas coming from Chinese and Japanese students.
+Korean anarchism always placed freedom from Japanese imperialism first.
+As nationalism influenced anarchism so did the ideology of socialist revolution creating a more equal world.

 Reception

 The film topped the box office during its opening weekend, earning US$5.9 million with 817,971 admissions.

 By the end of two weeks since the film was released, it has earned US$12.36 million in total.

 The film earned a total of US$16.1 million after one month run.

 The film was released in Los Angeles and Buena Park, California, also in Dallas, Texas in the United States.